vitaly-t/pg-promise/README.md

 In addition, the library provides:

 * its own, more flexible query formatting;
-* complete event reporting for connectivity, errors, queries and transactions;
+* event reporting for connectivity, errors, queries and transactions;
 * declarative approach to controlling query results;
 * support for all popular promise libraries.